Best Demo Trading Accounts in the UAE for 2026

 Inactivity fees

-Around AED 55 per month after 12 months of inactivity, depending on account currency
+Around AED 55 a month after 12 months of inactivity, depending on account currency

 Account opening